sammyers/MoodCookie/Proposal.md

 # Lab 2 Project Proposal

 ## Our Team
-  - Mary "If I tell you, I'll have to kill you" Keenan
+  - Mary "If I tell you, I'll have to kill you" Keenan, the Janitor
-  - Sam "I'm over it" Myers
+  - Sam "I'm over it" Myers, the Secretary
-  - Cecelia "Mookie" Auerswald
+  - Cecelia "Mookie" Auerswald, the Bossman

 ## Our APIs
   - Indico Facial Emotion Recognition